ResearchApril 2026

 RecourseFull personal guaranteeNon recourse, structure carries protection

-Ravariant runs that infrastructure as a pricing engine.
-Four outputs at origination, repriced live: advance rate, dynamic margin threshold, coupon over base rate, and enforcement sequence.
-The template applies to every borrower in a fund.
-The engine applies to every fund on the platform.
+An estimated $35 billion in loans are secured annually against private equity holdings worldwide.
+The structural protections are well understood.
+The opportunity is in delivery.
+Ravariant runs four outputs at origination and reprices them live: advance rate, dynamic margin threshold, coupon over base rate, enforcement sequence.
+The template applies to every borrower in a fund, and the engine applies to every fund on the platform.